The Student Career Roadmap for international students

 The more you know, the easier it will be to benefit from your new surroundings:

-Networking: Meet your fellow students
+Networking: Get to know your fellow students

 Set your goals right from the start